-Anyone with diabetes needs to schedule regular check-ups with their podiatrist, but the self-care you perform in-between visits are just as crucial for maintaining your health.
+At the same time, your feet face risks every single day.
+And that's why the self-care you perform in-between visits is crucial for maintaining your health.
 Want some guidance on staying healthy between your quarterly visits?
 Here are my top 10 tips for maintaining your diabetic foot health at home:

 - Wash your feet with soap and water every day, making sure to clean between the toes as well.
 Always dry well afterwards, to prevent unwanted fungal infections.

 - Moisturize your feet daily with a non-allergic cream or lotion.
 Remember that dry diabetic feet need extra love.
 So you may want to choose a product containing urea for extra hydration.
-When applying, pay special attention to your heels but skip the skin between your toes as the moisture could cause blisters.
+When applying, pay special attention to your heels.
+But skip the skin between your toes as the moisture could cause blisters.

 - Test hot water with your elbow before submerging your feet.
 (This applies to baths, showers, or even home pedicures.)
 As I mentioned, neuropathy may make your feet less sensitive to heat.
 So if you don't test your water first, you could be at risk for serious burns.

 - Quit smoking!
 Nicotine will impact blood flow, which can already be compromised by diabetes.